Rita Abrahamsen (UOttawa), Michael Williams (UOttawa)

 Engendering Disability – Inclusive Development

-Professors Stephen Baranyi and Dominique Masson from UOttawa recieved a portion of the SSHRC Partnership directed to the EDID-GHDI project.
+Professors Stephen Baranyi and Dominique Masson from uOttawa received a portion of the SSHRC Partnership directed to the EDID-GHDI project.
 Intended to be disbursed over seven years, Professor Baranyi has concentrated his studies in Haiti, whereas Professor Masson has looked at the transnational aspects and similarities of disability studies.

 Conflict, Democratic Backsliding, and Diaspora Politics in Canada

-Professors Bantayehu Shiferaw Chanie, Christina Clark-Kazak, and Philippe Frowd of the University of Ottawa were the winners of a CIPS research competition, receiving a money prize from CIPS to conduct research looking at the effects of diaspora politics from fragile states in Canada.
+Professors Bantayehu Shiferaw Chanie, Christina Clark-Kazak, and Philippe Frowd of the University of Ottawa were the winners of a CIPS Research Initiatives competition and will conduct research looking at the effects of diaspora politics from fragile states in Canada.

 SSHRC Connection Grant